catpea/catpea-project/database/furkies-purrkies/poem-1572/index.md

 ---

-Bodybuilding is quite a hustle, as you must use your muscle.
+Bodybuilding is quite a hassle, as you must use your muscle.

 For muscle to hear you needing more,